atlas-bi/website/src/docs/bi_library/etl/ldap.md

 # Set Up LDAP

 It is presumed that most user profile information will be coming from LDAP.
-There are [LDAP scripts](https://github.com/Riverside-Healthcare/Atlas/tree/master/LDAP) provided to scrape the necessary data from LDAP server(s) into a separate database.
+There are [LDAP scripts](https://github.com/atlas-bi/atlas-bi-libaray-etl/tree/master/LDAP) provided to scrape the necessary data from LDAP server(s) into a separate database.

-This can be setup to run as a scheduled job with [Extract Management](https://github.com/Riverside-Healthcare/extract_management), or another tool, to provide data to the Atlas ETL.
+This can be setup to run as a scheduled job with [Atlas Automation Hub](https://www.atlas.bi/docs/automation_hub/), or another tool, to provide data to the Atlas ETL.